 by guest blogger Leah Zerbe, online editor for Rodale.com

 Leah Zerbe is online editor for Rodale.com.
-Prior to working at Rodale, she was the senior online editor at NBCPhiladelphia.com, where she headed up the station’s “Going Green” initiative, wrote about center city crime, and blogged about her beloved Philadelphia Phillies.
+Prior to working at Rodale, she was the senior online editor at NBCPhiladelphia.com, where she headed up the station’s online “Going Green” initiative, wrote about center city crime and traffic jams, and blogged about her beloved Philadelphia Phillies.
 She and her husband run a sustainable organic farm in Schuylkill County where they grow vegetables, strawberries, herbs, and flowers, and raise heritage breed chickens.